uksangyoo/uksangyoo.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Our paper on learning for demonstration for robotic pottery with structural priors was accepted to Humanoids 2024! :tada:
+Our paper on learning from demonstration for robotic pottery with structural priors was accepted to Humanoids 2024! :tada: